Tomas-J-Gonzalez/tg/content/slashes.md

 This is my slashes page where you can find all of my [slash pages](https://slashpages.net/).

+- [/accessibility](/accessibility/): Our commitment to making this website accessible to all users, including those with disabilities.
 - [/blogroll](/blogroll/): A list of other sites I currently follow and recommend.
 - [/contact](/contact/): A page with a contact form which you can use to reach me.
 - [/feeds](/feeds/): The availabe RSS feeds you can subscribe to to follow my work.
+- [/inspirations](/inspirations/): A curated collection of design, creativity, and inspiration that influences my work and thinking.
 - [/license](/license/): A page which clarifies how the content on this site is licenced.
-- [/now](/now/): What I’m choosing to focus my attention on right now.
+- [/now](/now/): What I'm choosing to focus my attention on right now.
-- [/privacy](/privacy/): How I’m resepcting the privacy of visitors to my website.
+- [/privacy](/privacy/): How I'm resepcting the privacy of visitors to my website.
 - [/slashes](/slashes/): A page that lists all my slash pages (how meta).
 - [/social-projects](/social-projects): A page that showcases all the social programs I've contributed to.
 - [/uses](/uses/): My office setup and the app and services I use day to day.